evelinehong/FixIt/README.md

 Put the data under ./data folder

-We are still updating the dataset and Checkpoints
+We are still updating the dataset and filtering data with bad simulation states.

 ## SetUp
 ```